 Once you accept your offer of admission and pay your enrollment fees, the Office of Global Programs will begin processing your I-20.
 Watch your email for communication from their office and visit their website for more information on the steps to prepare for arrival.
 Please note: In addition to the immunizations required below, international students are required to demonstrate that they have health insurance coverage.

-We require all degree-seeking students to have the Measles, Mumps, and Rubella (MMR) and Tuberculosis (TB) immunizations.
+We require all degree-seeking students to have the Measles, Mumps, and Rubella (MMR) immunization.
 If you plan to live in a residence hall, you will also need the Meningococcal Meningitis vaccination.
 You can visit the University Health Services website for more information about the required immunizations, and then login to myUHS to submit this information and the recommended online Health History form.
 Please note: Physical exams are required only for students participating in intercollegiate athletics.

 Did you take AP exams, IB Exams, A-Level exams, or participate in a dual-enrollment course?
 Well, make sure you get any college credit coming your way!
 If you took any of these exams, check our handy listing of all the tests and the corresponding credit that you can receive.
 You can check your eLion account to make sure the credits appear.